Skip to main content

 Available commands:

-Append rule: append a rule of some type (send a message, receive a message, or check the received message body).
+Append rule: a drop‑down with three rule types — Send, Receive, and Check — for appending the corresponding rule under the current selection.
 Delete: delete a rule with all child rules.
 Demo: automatically create a set of rules with an example of a simple communication algorithm between a client and a server.
+The command is only available when the rule tree is empty.

 See "TCP messaging rules" section in the TCP Task topic.